lechimp-p/json-effects/README.md

-json-transformer
+json-effects
 ================

-A haskell monad transformer for reading and writing JSON-objects.
+Effects for haskells extensible effects for reading and writing JSON-objects.